 The dashboard should give a clear, detailed map of the area each worker is in.
 This will allow supervisors to have precise co-ordinates to send help to if a worker misses a check in or requires emergency services.

 What Lone Working App Should I Choose?

 Ok Alone is the perfect low-cost lone worker system to ensure workers safely complete each shift.
-The all in one solution is a simple app (that doesn’t require additional clunky hardware) which connects workers with a supervisor who monitors their health and well-being.
+The all in one solution is a simple safe worker app (that doesn’t require additional chunky hardware) which connects workers with a supervisor who monitors their health and well-being.

 A unique feature of the Ok Alone solution is its ability to be used completely hands-free with voice commands.
 Android or iPhone verbal short cuts can be programmed into the app, allowing workers to start shifts, check in and most importantly, request help without touching their phone.